MetaMask/delegation-framework/documents/CaveatEnforcers.md

 2. Owner-created total enforcers accumulate expected amounts.
 Redelegations override with stricter terms only.
 3. After the last `afterAllHook` for the key, the final balance is checked against the net expected change and state is cleared.

-#### Choosing between Regular vs Total balance enforcers
+#### Choosing between Regular Balance Change vs Multi Operation Balance Enforcers

 - **Independent security constraints (per-delegation limits)**: Use Regular Balance Change Enforcers.
 Example: progressively stricter risk caps.
   - Alice → Bob: “Treasury can lose max 100 ETH”
   - Bob → Dave: “Treasury can lose max 50 ETH” (stricter)
-  - With Regular enforcers, each delegation enforces its own limit, so the effective cap is 50 ETH.
+  - With regular balance enforcers, each delegation enforces its own limit, so the effective cap is 50 ETH.
 - **Coordinated multi-operation transactions (one complex flow with multiple steps)**: Use Multi Operation Balance Enforcers.
 Example: a swap + fee + settlement that together must result in a minimum net profit for a recipient, or must not exceed a net loss cap across the whole flow.
 The owner may aggregate multiple requirements; redelegations can only make them stricter.

 Why accumulation is appropriate in coordinated flows: the intention is to verify the final end state of the recipient after all steps complete, not to enforce separate independent limits.
-In contrast, for independent limits, prefer Regular enforcers so each delegation remains self-contained.
+In contrast, for independent limits, prefer Regular Balance enforcers so each delegation remains self-contained.

 #### Example: coordinated accumulation

 Owner sets three total constraints on the same key during one redemption:

 - Min increase: 1000 tokens
 - Min increase: 200 tokens
 - Max decrease: 300 tokens